 "Bob's design vision and leadership is purposeful, utterly authentic, and deeply holistic: for him, architecture encompasses the difficult realities of thoughtful programmming, specific site response, and material construction and the lived experiences, educational opportunities, and social bonds that can be sheltered and supported by well-conceived and well-made architecture.
-In these commitments, and with these principles and purposes, Bob has engaged in the making of a truly sustainable architecture – and contributed to the making of a more sustained society."—Peter MacKeith, Dean, University of Arkansas School of Architecture
+In these commitments and with these principles, Bob has engaged in the making of a truly sustainable architecture – and contributed to the making of a more sustained society."—Peter MacKeith, Dean, University of Arkansas School of Architecture

 A nationally-recognized leader in the design of educational environments, Bob is a passionate believer in the ability of design to affect behavior in positive ways.
 He upholds that designers have a critical role to play in developing healthier lifestyles, particularly among our nation’s youth.
 Bob has dedicated his 40+ year career to designing learning environments and working with communities to improve their schools through designs that make a difference.

 Advancing the Practice

 In his 2017 TEDx talk "Designing a World for Joy," Bob reminds us that, in addition to being well-designed, the built environment must also provide joyful places that nourish learning and growth.
 Mirroring these external hopes internally, Bob has helped establish VMDO as a teaching firm that helps employees as well as clients question and (re)define the role of architecture in society – and become creative participants in developing future solutions.
 Through his mentorship of dozens of VMDO employees over his tenure, Bob has helped establish a firm culture that is people-oriented, family-friendly, and inclusive of different viewpoints, backgrounds, and experiences.
 The legacy Bob has helped build infuses all aspects of VMDO and the communities the firm serves.